harithaanupindi/Amazon-Scraper-Sentiment-Analysis/README.md

 ## Overview

 The Amazon Web Scraper is a Python project that scrapes product information from Amazon's website.
 It retrieves data such as product names, ratings and reviews for a given product url and number of pages.
-The scraped data is stored in a CSV file for performing sentiment analysis.
+The scraped data is stored in an Excel file for performing sentiment analysis.

 ## Features